-The Cooperative was a member of CoBank, a national financing organization, and had investment assets, a line of credit, and in 2020 a note payable.
+The Cooperative was a member of CoBank, a national financing organization, and had investment assets and a line of credit.

 The Cooperative, as a member of ODEC, an organization composed of electric cooperatives, has entered into a contract for the acquisition of wholesale power.
 The cost of wholesale power to members is determined by the Board of Directors of ODEC.
 The Cooperative also maintains transmission assets owned by ODEC in the Cooperative's service territory.